vharyani07/Data-Science-project/README.md

 Broadcasting and vectorization
 Data standardization (z-score normalization)

-Exercises Completed:
+Exercises:

-✅ Exercise 1.1: Basic NumPy operations on customer data ✅ Exercise 1.2: Data standardization implementation
+Exercise 1.1: Basic NumPy operations on customer data Exercise 1.2: Data standardization implementation

 Key Takeaway: NumPy is the foundation for numerical computing in Python and essential for understanding how data flows through ML models.

-Module 2: Pandas for Data Manipulation
+# Module 2: Pandas for Data Manipulation
-Skills Learning:
+Skills Covered:

 DataFrame creation and manipulation
 Data selection and filtering (boolean indexing)